raspberrypilearning/scratch-3-phrasebook/en/step_6.md

 ```
 --- /task ---
 --- task ---
-Next add some code to the same sprite to translate the question "Where are the toilets?" into the language that is in the `language`{:class="block3data"} variable.
+Next add some code to the same sprite to translate the question "Where are the toilets?" into the language that is stored in the `language`{:class="block3data"} variable.
 ```blocks3
 when this sprite clicked
 say [\[Where are the toilets?\] in (language)] for (2) secs :: extension